sebps/template-engine/README.md

 The template engine support single variable interpolation and loop generation

 ### Single variables
-A single variable must be wrapped by double brackets
+A single variable must be wrapped by delimiting characters ( or delimiters ).
+Left delimiter and right delimiter can be configured to customize the template engine behavior.
+By default, double bracketing is the default way of delimiting variables.

 ```
 {{single_variable}}
 ```

 ### Loops
-A loop variable must be wrapped by single parenthesis and followed by a loop block wrapped by square brackets
+A loop variable must be wrapped by single parenthesis and followed by a loop block wrapped by square brackets.

 ```
 (loop_variable)[